simonmicro/Dear-Templates/README.md

 ### What is that header at top of every file? ###
 This markdown files are written for my website - running hugo.
-And because I want to specify e.g. custom banners, I'll need to provide a own header in each file anyways, therwise a simple script generating this headers would have been enough...
+And because I want to specify e.g. custom banners, I'll need to provide a own header in each file anyways, therefore a simple script generating them would have not been enough...

 ## Redistribution ##
 Hmmm, yes you can also include this files into e.g. your own hugo website as e.g. git submodule.
 But please give credit to all the contributors here.

 # TODOs #
-* Fix Gamemode png at Hugo render
+* Fix Gamemode png at site render